Practicing Yoga Safely: How to Protect Yourself from Hip Injuries

 YogaU Online: What are some of the statistics we now know about hip injuries?

 I’ve had several colleagues as well as patients who had total hip replacements that are now widely thought to be preventable had an early intervention been possible.
-If we see people early after their pain has started, and then offer our suggestions as to how they can adapt their movements in yoga, golf, and their other activities, then we can prevent early degeneration of the hip.
+If we see people early after their pain has started and then offer our suggestions as to how they can adapt their movements in yoga, golf, and their other activities, then we can prevent early degeneration of the hip.

-On average, patients see 4.1 health care providers before they get to the right one.
+On average, patients see 4.1 healthcare providers before they get to the right one.
 This is an opportunity we have in the yoga community for yoga teachers and yoga therapists in unlicensed fields of practice to say to our students, “I’m concerned about your movement or some of the pain you’ve been having in class.
 Maybe you should go see a PT.”

-An orthopaedist or orthopaedic surgeon is too extreme, as most people aren’t surgical, but a PT can do a lot to help someone avoid surgery and also prevent injury, thus getting them back to a yoga class where they want to be.
-People don’t have to go through years of pain and outright agony; we can change that in the yoga community with a few pieces of information like knowing the major red flags.
+An orthopaedist or orthopaedic surgeon is too extreme, as most people aren’t surgical, but a PT can do a lot to help someone avoid surgery and prevent injury, thus getting them back to a yoga class where they want to be.
+People don’t have to go through years of pain and outright agony; we can change that in the yoga community with a few pieces of information, like knowing the major red flags.

-Dr. Ginger Garner: There are many risk factors for hip trouble, including age, and being female.
-Understanding the internal structure or morphology of the hip is important.
+Dr. Ginger Garner: There are many risk factors for hip trouble, including age and being female.
+Understanding the internal structure or morphology of the hip is essential.
 The hip has six degrees of freedom; it’s a multi-axial ball and joint.
 The hip has a capsule that is essential to the integrity of the joint itself.
 The hip has cartilage, a labrum, which is also essential to the pressurization of the joint.
-If any of those components are interrupted or if you have pre-existing weaknesses in certain muscle groups and motor patterning, then those could predispose you to injury or cause you to go down the path of having a total hip replacement.
+If any of those components are interrupted, or if you have pre-existing weaknesses in certain muscle groups and motor patterning, then those could predispose you to injury or cause you to go down the path of having a total hip replacement.

 Additionally, there are also intellectual, spiritual, and energetic components that we may think of as the softer, more philosophical side of creating that safety zone for our students.
 Sometimes, the language that we use in our instruction can lean towards a dominator position of “guru as God,” and the language is authoritarian instead of collaborative.
-When I’m teaching therapists how to develop their own poetic language, I advise them not to be overly clinical and antiseptic, and not to use aggressive words such as “push” and “pull”; I think yoga teachers need to consider that as well.
+When I’m teaching therapists how to develop their own poetic language, I advise them not to be overly clinical and antiseptic and not to use aggressive words such as “push” and “pull”; I think yoga teachers need to consider that as well.